Skip to content

 Ensuring the ability to withstand a loss

-Before investing, please ensure you have savings you can call on in case of unforeseen circumstances.
-If you expect to need this money in the next three to five years, keeping it in cash rather than risking it is probably a better option.
+Before investing, ensure you have savings you can call on in case of unforeseen circumstances.
+If you expect to need this money in the next three to five years, keeping it in cash rather than investing may be a better option.
 Solid financial security will help you navigate the potential ups and downs of investing.

-As an investor, you can decide how much risk you are prepared to take.
-It's a delicate balance between risk and potential return.
+As an investor, you can decide how much risk you are willing to take.
+It is a delicate balance between risk and potential return.
 By choosing the level of risk that suits you, you increase your chances of staying invested over the long term and achieving your financial goals.

 If youre new to investing, take the time to explore and understand the risks involved.
 Our team at Piguet Galland is here to help you assess your risk tolerance, determine your investor profile, and adopt an investment strategy that suits you.